LocalSEOGuide/lighthouse-reporter/README.md

 ### Creating the database views

-First, log in to the Cloud SQL database for the lighthouse-reporting project in Google Cloud.
-Run the following queries to create four new views for the new property (using AutoNation as an example):
+First, log in to the Cloud SQL database (or whatever PostgresSQL database you're using).
+Run the following queries to create four new views for the new property (using Target as an example):

-    CREATE VIEW autonation_gds_audits AS SELECT * FROM gds_audits WHERE url LIKE '%autonation.com%';
+    CREATE VIEW target_gds_audits AS SELECT * FROM gds_audits WHERE url LIKE '%target.com%';
-    CREATE VIEW autonation_savings_opportunities AS SELECT * FROM savings_opportunities WHERE audit_url LIKE '%autonation.com%';
+    CREATE VIEW target_savings_opportunities AS SELECT * FROM savings_opportunities WHERE audit_url LIKE '%target.com%';
-    CREATE VIEW autonation_diagnostics AS SELECT * FROM diagnostics WHERE audit_url LIKE '%autonation.com%';
+    CREATE VIEW target_diagnostics AS SELECT * FROM diagnostics WHERE audit_url LIKE '%target.com%';
-    CREATE VIEW autonation_resource_chart AS SELECT * FROM resource_chart WHERE audit_url LIKE '%autonation.com%';
+    CREATE VIEW target_resource_chart AS SELECT * FROM resource_chart WHERE audit_url LIKE '%target.com%';

 ### Creating the data sources